masonheverett/copilot-instructions/.github/instructions/tdd.instructions.md

 - Over-mock instead of using real collaborators
 - Write tests that pass even if the implementation is removed
 - Skip tests because the change is “small”
+- Treat import, naming, or wiring errors as a valid Red state

 ---